keboola/connection-docs/extractors/facebook/index.md

 The *Name* option describes the query and is used to prefix all table names resulting from the query.
 One query can produce multiple tables.
 If a table name produced by the query matches the query name or its substring trimmed after the last occurrence of an underscore, then the output table name will not be prefixed and the query name will be used instead.

-For example, if the query name is `ads_insights` and the produced table name is `insights`, then the output table name will be `posts_insights`.
-If the query name is `foo` and the produced table name is `likes`, then the output table name will be `foo_likes`.
+For example, if the query name is `ads_insights` and the produced table name is `insights`, the output table name will be `posts_insights`.
+If the query name is `foo` and the produced table name is `likes`, the output table name will be `foo_likes`.

 ### Endpoint
 The *Endpoint* option describes a significant URL part of the request made to the Facebook Graph API.
 The absolute URL is in the following form: `https://graph.facebook.com/<api_version>/<endpoint>`.
-For more information see the [list of supported Facebook Graph API page endpoints](https://developers.facebook.com/docs/graph-api/reference/page/).
+For more information, see the [list of supported Facebook Graph API page endpoints](https://developers.facebook.com/docs/graph-api/reference/page/).
 A typical example would be the [feed](https://developers.facebook.com/docs/graph-api/reference/v2.8/page/feed).
-If left empty, it references data of the Facebook page itself such as `insights`.
+If left empty, the *Endpoint* option references data of the Facebook page itself.

 ### Fields
 The *Fields* option describes data returned from the endpoint.
 Typically, it is a comma-separated list of